-We reimburse each non-employee member of our Board for out-of-pocket expenses incurred in connection with attending Board and Committee meetings.
-Non-employee directors do not participate in any Company nonqualified deferred compensation plan and we do not pay any life insurance policies for the directors.
-Any director who is an employee of the Company is not entitled to compensation for service as a Board member.
+We reimburse each non-employee member of our Board for out-of-pocket expenses incurred in connection with attending Board and committee meetings.
+Non-employee directors do not participate in any nonqualified deferred compensation plan and we do not pay any life insurance policies for the directors.